Your SaaS pricing strategy can make or break your startup.

 The goal of your customer survey is to determine potential customer usage levels, the value metrics that your potential customers think about, your customer’s willingness to pay, and your customers’ buying habits.

 After collecting responses to your survey questions, you’ll likely see some patterns emerge, perhaps among specific industries or groups of companies.
-To get a more concrete result form your surveys, it’s useful to run a basic statistical analysis to find the average willingness to pay, the coefficient of variation across various features of your product, and eventually, a potential starting point for your product.
+To get a more concrete result form your surveys, it’s useful to run a basic statistical analysis to find the average willingness to pay, the coefficient of variation across various features of your product, and eventually, a potential price point for your product.

 There’s no one pricing strategy that works for everything.
 Using some of these strategies, however, can help you get started and frame your mind to treat pricing like product development—continuous, iterative, and influenced by customer feedback.